APPLY NOW!! UNTIL MARCH 5, 2019

 This is the class to take if you want to get started at estimating population parameters from field biology data.
 If you have site-occupancy, capture-recapture or count data on a single-species or multi-species data set, sooner or later you will want to obtain some quantification of population size, species richness, survival probability or spatial distribution of your organisms.
 Such quantification requires extracting biological signal from inevitably noisy data, and hierarchical modeling is the best tool for the task.
-This course includes a bit of field sampling, theoretical lectures and R-programming lab sessions to illustrate key concepts and statistical models.
-It is a beginners course, meant for people who so far had limited contact with hierarchical modeling and R-programming but who enjoy quantitative thinking and are keen on confronting abstract thoughts about population dynamics with empirical observations of organisms in the wild.
+This course includes theoretical lectures and R-programming lab sessions to illustrate key concepts and statistical models.
+Depending on weather conditions there may be some field sampling for occupancy modeling.
+This is a beginners course, meant for people who so far had limited contact with hierarchical modeling and R-programming but who enjoy quantitative thinking and are keen on confronting abstract thoughts about population dynamics with empirical observations of organisms in the wild.
 The course will take place at the Estação Experimental Agronômica (EEA) of the Universidade Federal do Rio Grande do Sul, 60 km from downtown Porto Alegre, RS, Brazil.
 The EEA is an agronomic research facility with classrooms, dinning hall, and sleeping quarters with 6-8 bunk beds per room.
 The course provides food, accommodation and transportation from downtown Porto Alegre to the EEA and back.
-All students and course staff will be housed at the station and there is a R$290 (approximately US$90) fee per student to cover food and accommodation expenses.
+All students and course staff will be housed at the station and there is a R$385 (approximately US$100) fee per student to cover food and accommodation expenses.
 Lectures will be in Portuguese but we are used to hosting students from other countries—anyone who can get by in Portuguese or Spanish should be able to follow the course with no problem.
 The course has a considerable reading load, all in english.

 This intensive course is the empirical complement to the semester-long theoretical Population Ecology class on the right.
 The course provides a sampling-design and statistical modeling basis for obtaining estimates of population parameters that are essential for testing population dynamics theory.
 Students will study the foundations of hierarchical modeling and its applications to site-occupancy, capture-recapture and count data analysis.
-Course contents include an overview of the treatment of uncertainty in ecology, generalized linear modeling, and principles of maximum-likelihood and Bayesian data analysis.
-Students will learn to program simple R functions to analyze simulated data and data collected during the course.
+Course contents include an overview of the treatment of uncertainty in ecology, generalized linear modeling, and basic principles of maximum-likelihood and Bayesian data analysis.
+Students will learn to program simple R functions to analyze simulated data.

 This class is not a pre-requisite but it is recommended to UFRGS students who will take 'Population Ecology'.
 Both classes require R programing but this one contains more programing basics—if you want to take both, start with Hierarchical Modeling.
 If you are at UFRGS, it is also a very good idea—though not at all a requirement— to take Prof. Pablo Inchausti's Métodos Estatísticos Avançados em Ecologia e Evolução (ECP00140)—before taking this class.
 You can perfectly well take this class on its own too, and we welcome students from other schools in Brazil our abroad.